pomdtr/sunbeam/docs/extensions.md

 Any directory containing a `sunbeam-extension` executable is a valid sunbeam extension.

-To test your extension, use the `sunbeam run ./sunbeam-extension` command, or the shorthand `sunbeam run .`.
+To test your extension, use the `sunbeam run ./sunbeam-extension` command, or just `sunbeam`.
 You can install the current directory as an extension using the `sunbeam extension install <alias> .` command.

 > **Warning**: Installing local extension is not yet supported on windows.